theakshaynaik/salesforce-interview/README.md

 # salesforce-interview
-This repo contains most commonly asked interview problems.Edited using SourceTree.
+This repo contains most commonly asked interview problems.Edited using SourceTree.OK.

 # Note
 The code snippets are no way near production ready.